-Chief Judge John O. Colvin announced today that the United States Tax Court has proposed amendments to its Rules of Practice and Procedure.
-Several of the proposed amendments conform the Tax Court's Rules more closely with selected procedures from the Federal Rules of Civil Procedure.
-In addition, amendments are proposed to Rule 202 (procedures applicable to disciplinary proceedings) and to Rule 11 (payment of certain fees and charges by credit card).
-The proposed amendments are contained in the Notice attached to this press release and are available at the Tax Court's Web site at www.ustaxcourt.gov.
+Chief Judge John O. Colvin announced today that the United States Tax Court has adopted amendments to its Rules of Practice and Procedure.
+Several of the amendments conform the Tax Court's Rules more closely with selected procedures from the Federal Rules of Civil Procedure.
+In addition, the Court has amended Rule 202 (procedures applicable to disciplinary proceedings) and Rule 11 (payment of certain fees and charges by credit card).
+The Court has also adopted various conforming amendments to its Rules and forms.
+The appendix to this press release includes the amendments and an explanation of each amendment.